mvndaai/cucumber-atf/README.md

     $ cucumber --out ./log.txt

-Use dillify on your log
+Use dillify on your output

     $ dillify ./log.txt